 Crock Pot Shredded Fajitas

-2-3 boneless skinless chicken breasts
+2-3 boneless skinless chicken breasts1 onion

 1 pepper